-Incorrigible, “(a person or their tendencies) not able to be corrected, improved, or reformed”, is an adjective self-prescribed by Sharp Objects’ main characters, Camille Preaker (played by Amy Adams), step-sister Amma (played by Eliza Scanlen) and their mother, Adora (played by Patricia Clarkson).
+Incorrigible, “(a person or their tendencies) not able to be corrected, improved, or reformed”, is an adjective self-prescribed by Sharp Objects’ main characters, Camille Preaker (played by Amy Adams), half-sister Amma (played by Eliza Scanlen) and their mother, Adora (played by Patricia Clarkson).

 Incorrigible confirms what women have always been but what is rarely celebrated on-screen.
 That women are intricate - simultaneously brave as they are broken, manipulative as they are honest, and worthy of redemption.